peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  Converts a 32-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromInt64​(long inputInt64)`<br>
  Converts a 64-bit signed integer to an arbitrary-precision rational number.
+* `static ERational FromInt64AsUnsigned​(long longerValue)`<br>
+ Converts an unsigned integer expressed as a 64-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromSingle​(float flt)`<br>
  Converts a 32-bit binary floating-point number to a rational number.
 * `static ERational FromSingleBits​(int value)`<br>